Skip to content

 • Background task idle backoff maximum

-• Concurrency limit for archive tasks: online compression, online extraction, and ZIP preview
+• Concurrency limit for archive tasks: online compression, online extraction, and archive preview

 • Thumbnail generation task concurrency limit